I Stayed Long Enough: Background, recording, and release

-Billy Jo Spears had recently obtained commercial success with her first top ten country hit, "Mr. Walker, It's All Over".
+Billie Jo Spears had recently obtained commercial success with her first top ten country hit, "Mr. Walker, It's All Over".
 She followed the song with a series of charting singles, all of which were issued on the Capitol Records label.
 Among her charting singles was "I Stayed Long Enough".
 The song was recorded at the Jack Clement Recording Studio, located in Nashville, Tennessee.
 It was produced by George Richey in June 1970.

 "I Stayed Long Enough" was released as a single by Capitol Records in October 1970.
 It was backed on the B-side by the song, "Come on Home".
 The disc was issued as a seven-inch vinyl single.
 The song entered America's Billboard Hot Country Songs in November 1970.
 It spent a total of nine weeks there, reaching the number 30 position in December 1970.
 It became Spears's fourth top 40 single on the country survey.
 The song was later included on Spears's 1970 studio album, Country Girl.